Astelia

 ( ass - TEEL - ee - uh )

 At-A-Glance InformationThis genus of evergreen perennial is grown for its silky foliage, making great contrast to other commonly planted low grasses and mounding plants.
-They need full sun or partial shade and moderate water, and are used in container plantings or in perennial border gardens.
+They need full sun or partial shade and moderate water, and are wonderful in container plantings or in perennial border gardens.
 Inconspicuous flowers bloom in springtime on female plants only, and are followed by showy berries.
 Most commonly grown Astelia are native to New Zealand.

 |